 “Making Sense of the Map: Journeying with Teens Through Traumatic Grief and Helping Them Identify Healing Connections”

 Navigating adolescence can be socially, emotionally, psychologically, and physically challenging and draining for the most normative of teens.
 On a daily basis, teens can find themselves lost in the flurry of expectations, demands, and changes.
 When the death of a significant person or a traumatic loss occurs it complicates the already complex developmental process.
 Which way should they go?
 Will there be more surprises or obstacles along the way?
 Who should they trust?
 How long until they get there?
 What if the journey is too exhausting – can they stop and turn back?
 Understanding and identifying the intersection of trauma, grief, and adolescent development can help validate an often overwhelming experience for young people.
 Differentiating between normative grief and traumatic grief and providing young people with safe, supportive environments to express their grief without judgment can be transformative.
-Together we will explore what it’s like to journey with grieving teens, and look into creative ways of building connections to help them feel valued, recognized, and safe enough to tell their stories while finding hope on the road to healing.
+We explored what it’s like to journey with grieving teens, and look into creative ways of building connections to help them feel valued, recognized, and safe enough to tell their stories while finding hope on the road to healing.

 Stephanie Handel, LICSW, is a child and family therapist who has over 15 years of clinical expertise in grief and trauma at the Wendt Center for Loss and Healing in Washington, DC.
 She is the coordinator and member of the Wendt Center’s RECOVER team, which provides early intervention bereavement support and crisis intervention at the District of Columbia Office of the Chief Medical Examiner.
 Stephanie serves as the Director of Camp Forget-Me-Not/Camp Erin DC, the Wendt Center’s three-day grief camp for children and teens who have experienced a loss due to death.
 Stephanie is a part of the Washington DC Department of Behavioral Health Crisis Response Team.
 She has presented, trained, lectured and published on topics of children, crisis response, traumatic death, death notification to children, attachment, trauma, domestic violence, grief, loss, play therapy, vicarious trauma, and alternative interventions.